emit-sds/SpecTf/spectf_cloud/README.md

 Example:
 ```
-$ spectf-cloud deploy /path/to/outfile /path/to/obsfile /path/to/radiance/file
+$ spectf-cloud deploy-pt /path/to/outfile /path/to/obsfile /path/to/radiance/file
 ```

+> **NOTE:** The TensorRT reuntime deployment is ~25% faster than the PyTorch runtime deployment, but requires an additional set of dependancies.
+To use `spectf-cloud deploy-trt`, please download `pip3 install spectf[deploy-runtime]`

 ### 👨‍🔬 Reproduce/Retrain the SpecTf Cloud model 🚂